 At Proton we believe in an open and interoperable internet where data can be freely shared.
 When designing Proton Drive, it was therefore important that it not become a walled garden where stored files are inaccessible to non-Proton users.

-To make sharing files as easy and secure as possible, we are developing end-to-end encrypted link sharing, which will allow you to share individual files stored on Proton Drive via a simple URL link.
+To make sharing files as easy and secure as possible, we have developing end-to-end encrypted link sharing, which allows you to share individual files stored on Proton Drive via a simple URL link.

 Even when the recipient is not a Proton user, the shared files remain end-to-end encrypted, so no one else — including us — can see them.
 More information about how this feature works can be found in our article on the ProtonDrive security model.